klein/klein.php/README.md

-**Note** - *all* routes that match the request URI are called - this allows you to incorporate complex conditional logic such as user authentication or view layouts.
-E.g. as a basic example, the following code will wrap other routes with a header and footer
+**Note** - *all* routes that match the request URI are called - this allows you to incorporate complex conditional logic such as user authentication or view layouts. e.g. as a basic example, the following code will wrap other routes with a header and footer

     get('*', function ($request, $response) { $response->render('header.phtml'; });